Datadog + Dify + Slack: Capacity Planning Made Easy

 Improvement points

-- Prompts to the system provide more detail about what data is in the context, improving accuracy
+• Prompts to the system provide more information about the data in the context, improving accuracy.

 result

-They provided us with a summary of the dashboard for the given period and raised any concerns we had.
+They organized a dashboard summary for the given period and pointed out any concerns.

-However, it seems that the suggestions for improvement are just general suggestions.
-In fact, the output at the beginning was really misguided, so this was still a lot better.
-(If I recall correctly, most of the time I was fighting with the prompts.)
+However, it seems that the suggestions for improvement are merely general suggestions.
+In fact, the output at the beginning was completely irrelevant, so this was actually a much better result.
+(Looking back, I think most of the time it was a battle with the prompts.)

 Conclusion

-In the end, it wasn't enough to be used for capacity planning, but even in the short time I was able to actually use it, I felt that the accuracy was gradually improving by making improvements, so I'd like to try again when I have the time.
+In the end, it wasn't good enough to be used for capacity planning, but even in the short time I was able to actually work on it, I felt that the accuracy was gradually improving as I made improvements, so I'd like to try again when I have time.